will-dabeast09/Gallery/README.md

 Overview:

 Gallery is an image viewer for the TI-84 Plus CE that reads an image from a thumb drive.

 It is a precursor to a larger project I have planned -- a video player named Cinema.

 Because of this, expect to see improvements in speed in the future.

 Currently, it is in a very early stage; You must compile the program yourself.

 What do You Need?

-*CE C Toolchain installed and configured (You may need to use the nightly version) *USB thumbdrive - some are faster than others - there is a table here - https://ce-programming.github.io/toolchain/libraries/msddrvce.html
+* CE C Toolchain installed and configured (You may need to use the nightly version)
+* USB thumbdrive - some are faster than others - there is a table here - https://ce-programming.github.io/toolchain/libraries/msddrvce.html
-     -Adapter for the thumb drive (A to Mini B)
+     * Adapter for the thumb drive (A to Mini B)

 Set Up: